Riicardonf/meetapp/README.md

-# meetapp
+# BOOTCAMP  8 -- ROCKETSEAT --

-Meetapp - APP BOOTCAMP 8.0 NODE.JS (BACKEND)
+Meetapp - API with nodeJS

+Needs to use this API:

+Docker containers with: POSTGRES DATABASE/ REDIS ALPINE